 9. Do you use the best tools money can buy?

-IDEs too are up to you to decide, and my favorite contester is PyCharm.
-We also have employed a slew of awesome tools like Slack, Sentry and Loggly to make sure that our developers are as productive as they can be.
+IDEs too are up to you to decide, and my favourite contester is PyCharm.
+We also have employed a slew of awesome tools like Slack, Sentry and ELK to make sure that our developers are as productive as they can be.
 Look at our StackShare page for more.

-However, this does not mean we have a paid subscription for <insert your favorite tool for x here>.
-We don’t give MacBook Pros to our developers (but we do finance interest-free EMIs if they choose to buy one).
+However, this does not mean we always have a paid subscription for <insert your favourite tool for x here>.
+As we said, it always would depend on ROI.
 We just recently got Slack premium.
 We are moving from Asana to Clickup.
 We have not maxed out the parallelism of our CircleCI builds.
 We also don’t swim in money.
 We only buy things that make us more productive.

 10. Do you have testers?

 No. The developers are responsible for their stories/features and they are expected to test it well before pushing to production.
 However, since another pair of eyes is always better, the person who requested the story (usually a Product Manager from the team) would do an ‘Acceptance Testing’ to make sure what you wrote conforms to the (hopefully frozen, rock solid) specs.

 11. Do new candidates write code during their interview?